MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 #### Accessibility

-By default, WebView2 will show up in the accessibility tree as a child of the parent HWND.
+By default, WebView2 will show up in the accessibility tree as a child of the parent `HWND`.
 WebView2 provides an API to better position the WebView2 content relative to other elements in the application.

 * CoreWebView2CompositionController.AutomationProvider Property
 * CoreWebView2Environment.GetAutomationProviderForWindow Method